rerun/rerun/modules/stubbs/README.md

 Create a bash self extracting archive script (aka. a .bin file) useful for launching a self contained rerun environment.
-Use `archive` to save a set of specified modules and the `rerun` executable into a single file that can easily be copied across the network.
+Use `stubbs:archive` to save a set of specified modules and the `rerun` executable into a single file that can easily be copied across the network.